Samriddhii-Siingh/Samriddhii-Siingh/README.md

 - 👋 Hi, I’m @Samriddhii-Siingh
-- 👀 My domain of interest is in web development
+- 👀 My domain of interest is web development
 - 🌱 I’m currently exploring more domains and improving my skills

 <!---